i-love-flamingo/flamingo-commerce-adapter-standalone/commercesearch/Readme.md

 The available products need to be indexed first and will be stored in a `ProductRepository`.

-The module also provides an adapter to receive categories and Category Trees and provides an Adpater for the Flamingo Commerce CategoryService (flamingo.me/flamingo-commerce/v3/category/domain)
+The module also provides an adapter to receive categories and Category Trees and provides an Adapter for the Flamingo Commerce CategoryService (flamingo.me/flamingo-commerce/v3/category/domain)

 ## Indexing